FAQs

 Q Are there programmes that allow me to earn a degree by taking classes conducted in English only?

-Q I learn that students are usually enrolled in colleges around April in Japan.
+Q I understand that students are usually enrolled in colleges around April in Japan.
 Is there a September or October admission system in Japan?

 Q When do schools in Japan go on vacation?